TeamVault/iTOP-clone/readme.txt

 Installation
 ============

-To run jTOP (Auto-COOP), you need a python2 or pypy environment with angr and antlr4-python2-runtime installed.
+To run iTOP, you need a python2 or pypy environment with angr and antlr4-python2-runtime installed.
 We recommend creating a python virtual environment.
 The steps to set one up with the proper packages are outlined below.

 1. create python2 virtualenv using virtualenv, virtualenvwrapper, conda, pipenv, or similar::